RenderKit/oidn/README.md

 Known Issues
 ============

-- Crashes when running on Windows and a CPU with AVX-512 support.
 - HDR support is currently only a placeholder.
 It is functional, but the quality is low.
 This will be addressed in a future version.
 - The convolutional neural networks of the filters are not fully trained yet.
 Quality will soon improve.